 An abstract not exceeding 250 words (for brief report between 70 and 100 words) should be provided typed on a separate sheet.
-Abstract should include aims, methods, results and conclusion.
+The abstract should include aims, methods, results, and conclusion.

 Up to 4-6 keywords must be provided in alphabetical order, preferably taken from Index Medicus.
 These keywords should be typed at the end of the abstract.

 It should be a concise statement of the background to the work presented, including relevant earlier work, suitably referenced.
 It should be started in a separate page after keywords.

 Documentation of methodology used should be sufficient to permit replication of the research.
 State the source of specialized materials, diets, chemicals, and instruments and other equipment, with model or catalog numbers, where appropriate.
 Specify kits, analyzers, and commercial laboratories used.
 Cite references for methods whenever possible and briefly explain any modifications made.

 Reports of human studies must include a statement that the protocol was approved by the appropriate institutional committee or that it complied with the Helsinki Declaration as revised in 1983.
 When preparing reports of randomized, clinical trials, authors should refer to the checklist published in the CONSORT Statement and should include as online supporting material a trial profile summarizing participant flow (2).
 Include in Methods the sizes (n) of initial (recruited, enrolled) and final groups.
 Research on animals should include a statement that the protocol was approved by the appropriate committee or complied with the Guide for the Care and Use of Laboratory Animals (3).
 Describe how animals were killed.
 Describe control and experimental animals or participants, giving age, weight, sex, race, and for animals, breed or strain.
 Include the supplier of experimental animals.